AckerlyXu/heima/articles/stream-analytics/stream-analytics-monitor-and-manage-jobs-use-powershell.md

 Azure PowerShell 0.9.8:

-    Get-AzureStreamAnalyticsJob -ResourceGroupName StreamAnalytics-Default-North-CN
+    Get-AzureStreamAnalyticsJob -ResourceGroupName StreamAnalytics-Default-East-CN

 Azure PowerShell 1.0:

-    Get-AzureRMStreamAnalyticsJob -ResourceGroupName StreamAnalytics-Default-North-CN
+    Get-AzureRMStreamAnalyticsJob -ResourceGroupName StreamAnalytics-Default-East-CN

-This PowerShell command returns information about all the Stream Analytics jobs in the resource group StreamAnalytics-Default-North-CN.
+This PowerShell command returns information about all the Stream Analytics jobs in the resource group StreamAnalytics-Default-East-CN.

 **Example 3**

 Azure PowerShell 0.9.8:

-    Get-AzureStreamAnalyticsJob -ResourceGroupName StreamAnalytics-Default-North-CN -Name StreamingJob
+    Get-AzureStreamAnalyticsJob -ResourceGroupName StreamAnalytics-Default-East-CN -Name StreamingJob

 Azure PowerShell 1.0:

-    Get-AzureRMStreamAnalyticsJob -ResourceGroupName StreamAnalytics-Default-North-CN -Name StreamingJob
+    Get-AzureRMStreamAnalyticsJob -ResourceGroupName StreamAnalytics-Default-East-CN -Name StreamingJob

-This PowerShell command returns information about the Stream Analytics job StreamingJob in the resource group StreamAnalytics-Default-North-CN.
+This PowerShell command returns information about the Stream Analytics job StreamingJob in the resource group StreamAnalytics-Default-East-CN.

 ### Get-AzureStreamAnalyticsInput | Get-AzureRMStreamAnalyticsInput
 Lists all of the inputs that are defined in a specified Stream Analytics job, or gets information about a specific input.